fairdirect/foodrescue-app/README.md

     ```

     As an alternative to `cmake --build .`, you can also simply run `make`, because CMake is a tool that generates GNU Make makefiles.

-You can also build this the Android application from inside QT Creator.
-See chapter [5.3 Qt Creator configuration](53-qt-creator-configuration).

 ### 5.3.
 Android Version Development Setup